-Following are seven things we think you should avoid buying at the dollar store.
+Following are things we think you should avoid buying at a dollar store.

-If you would rather not reduce your home to embers, we suggest you steer clear of cords and electrical devices from dollar stores.
+If you would rather not reduce your home to smoldering embers, we suggest steering clear of cords and electrical devices from dollar stores.

-As far back as 1999, the U.S. Consumer Product Safety Commission warned about faulty power strips, extension cords and surge protectors that were being sold at discount stores.
-More recent warnings have highlighted faulty extension cords, holiday lights and portable heaters.
+As far back as 1999, the U.S. Consumer Product Safety Commission warned about faulty, low-priced, made-in-China power strips, extension cords and surge protectors sold by discount stores and small retailers.